 Your credit score is the most important factor in determining the interest rate you receive on a loan.
-Taking the time to make sure your score is as high as possible can help save you a lot of money.
+You may have been working to improve your credit score for months or even years.
 Even just one half of a percent difference in the interest rate could save you thousands over the term of the loan.

-The Federal Trade Commission conducted a study that showed one in five consumers had at least one error on one of their credit reports from one credit reporting agency.
+The Federal Trade Commission conducted a study that showed one in five consumers had at least one error impacting their otherwise good credit reports from one credit reporting agency.
 This means there is a decent chance you may have a mistake on your report that is hurting your score.
-It may seem small, but as many as 33% of consumers saw an increase in their FICO score when the error was corrected.
+It may seem small, but as many as 33% of consumers saw an increase in their FICO credit score when the error was corrected.
 A little legwork can lift you to a good credit score, or help you build up to an excellent credit rating.

 - Someone opened an account in your name